josephvoss/website-source/content/post/Git-Remote-S3/index.md

   Built a rust command line tool to store git repositories in S3
 ---

+In May 2021 my interest in learning Rust had really taken off, but I needed to find a toy project to work on so I could dive into it.
+I'd been really fascinated by Git's internals since I learned about them in 2018, and I used this as an excuse to build a remote helper letting git treat an S3 object store as a remote repository.

 ## What's an object store?

 An object store, the most common of which is Amazon's S3, is a storage solution